Categories

 Benefits of Having Your DUI Charge Reduced to Reckless Driving

 There are a number of benefits to partnering with an attorney from a DWI defense law firm in Clearwater to have your DUI charge reduced to reckless driving.
 Not only does a reckless driving conviction not carry the same weight or stigma or a DUI conviction, but your insurance company is less likely to treat your reckless driving charge in the same manner in which they would treat a DUI.
 You’ll have less to worry about increased insurance premiums, being fired from your place of employment, or jeopardizing your future applications for employment.
 Last but certainly not least, if your charge is reduced and you are later re-arrested for another DUI offense, you would still be considered a first-time DUI offender.
-If you’re looking to have your DUI charge reduced to reckless driving and avoid the stigma and severe legal repercussions associated with a DUI charge, contact one of the attorneys at The Law Offices of Russo, Pelletier & Sullivan.
+If you’re looking to have your DUI charge reduced to reckless driving and avoid the stigma and severe legal repercussions associated with a DUI charge, contact one of the attorneys at The Law Office of Timothy Sullivan.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.

-Call our office for a free consultation at (727) 578-0303
+Call our office for a free consultation at 727-855-3847

 Defense services for DUI and DWI offenses